zocker-160/sheepit-docker/README.md

 ```
 docker attach <Container_name>
 ```

-press `Ctrl + p` and then `Ctrl + q` in order to deattach from the terminal
+press `Ctrl + c` in order to exit after finishing the current frame press `Ctrl + p` and then `Ctrl + q` in order to deattach from the terminal

 ## Extra bits